 That’s when Blakeslee took the lead, and began looking through Queens, using a key piece of information to better hone his search.
 Knowing that production built some interior sets at Kaufman Studios in Astoria, Queens, Blakeslee decided to limit his search to that neighborhood.
-(I actually had the same idea but never followed through with it — a thing that’s been one of my many lame flaws).
+(I actually had the same idea but never followed through with it.)

 While researching this scene, Blakeslee passed along a little bit of trivia about the actress, Kathleen Beller, who played Corelli’s girlfriend, Theresa.
 He told me that in 1988, as she was starting to phase out her acting career and focus her attention on becoming a midwife, Beller married new wave musician, Thomas Dolby — probably best known for his 1982 hit, “She Blinded Me with Science.”

 Then, as we were both trying to find this location, Blakeslee joked that he found one of Thomas Dolby’s later albums, which was named after the address from this scene as some sort of cryptic dedication to his wife.
 That in turn inspired me to make a fake album cover for his (but mostly my) amusement.
 Of course, since this was before we discovered the real location, the name and photo were of some random, similar-looking building I found during my search.